Verizon Is Having a Massive Outage Right Now

 What is the solution to today’s Wordle?

 Ready?
-Today’s word is RECUR.
+Today’s word is RIDER.

 How I solved today’s Wordle